MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 - **Influencer marketing** is promotion via celebrity gamers who record themselves playing your game and talking about it.
 If you’re able to get influencers interested in your game and sharing their exploits on Twitch, Mixer or YouTube, this is a great way to get new players excited about your game and also to communicate tweaks and changes to people who haven’t experienced your game recently.
 Mainly, however, this is a pay-to-play set up and it’s not cheap; big influencers can charge $50-100,000 or more to promote your game - and the ROI is not always easy to calculate.
 If you are interested in going this route, consider using a special code or offer so you can tie the install back to the influencer.

 - **Paid Acquisition**, where a player installs your game after seeing a paid ad, is certainly popular (for example, the bulk of rewarded video ads in-games are for other games), but your mileage can vary significantly here so you’ll need to sharpen your pencils if you want to go this route.
 Regardless of whether you pay by impression (CPI), or per install (PPI); run ads on search sites (Google), social networks (Facebook), or ad networks, the math is the same.
 If your cost-per-acquired player (CPA) is less than your lifetime value of a player (LTV) then you're ultimately making money.
-If your CPA > LTV then you're losing money.
+If your CPA is greater than your LTV, then you're losing money.
 Your goal is to pick the channels that maximize your ROI (LTV/CPA).
 Not all channels are equal, and neither are all players acquired; the cheapest CPA is not necessarily the best.

 ### Retention

 Retention is concerned with how many players not only try your game but come back for more.
 We’ll go into how this metric is tracked in the next section, but basically retention looks at how many players log back into your game.

-Since LiveOps is about an *ongoing relationship* with players, retention is a incredibly important health metric because it’s one of the only data supported ways we have to tell if players are enjoying your game.
-There are games that are wonderful, and satisfying, short, single session games but LiveOps games must be built to be fun over a longer time frame.
+Since LiveOps is about an ongoing relationship with players, retention is a incredibly important health metric, because it’s one of the only data supported ways we have to tell if players are enjoying your game.

-So it follows that the *best* way to increase retention is to focus on making your game more fun - but how?
+There are games that are wonderful and satisfying, short, single session games - but LiveOps games must be built to be fun over a *longer* time frame.
+So, it follows that the best way to increase retention is to focus on making your game more fun - but how?
 There are many strategy options for creating fun that leads to retention.

 - **Content**.
 Adding more content for players to consume is often the default option for increasing retention.
 Levels, maps, story, enemies, anything new and novel that players can consume.
 But this is very expensive to develop and attempts to make development more efficient can make content start to feel like it was created in an assembly line which can decrease its effectiveness.
 Regular, slow trickle of content that you know your team can consistently deliver is the best bet for using this retention strategy.
 Also, make generous use of in-game events to keep content interesting and varied.